 Another great Las Vegas Strip location… Bellagio Fountains, Arc du Triomphe and Eiffel Tower at Paris Las Vegas, statues and fountains at Caesar’s Palace.
-Plus Planet Hollywood and City Center (Cosmopolitan, Vdara, etc.), and the High Roller are nearby too.
-Book a shoot with me today!
+Plus Planet Hollywood and City Center [Cosmopolitan, Aria, Vdara, etc.], and the High Roller are nearby too.

-The International Car Forest of the Last Church in Goldfield, Nevada, which is about a 3 hour drive north of Las Vegas, is such a cool location.
-There are a variety of vehicles with cool street art to use as backgrounds.
-I’d like to do some shoots during the day, particularly around sunrise and sunset, using various vehicles as backdrops.
-I’d also like to to shoot at night using using glow sticks and other portable, battery powered lighting to illuminate vehicles.
-Models/People can use glow sticks and sparklers to make light trails.
-And I’ll use white light and UV light (black light) flashlights and other battery powered portable lighting to briefly illuminate the scene, while allowing the colors from the glow sticks and sparklers come through… and, the Milky Way too.
-And if anyone is game, we could use fluorescent and/or glow in the dark body paints and black light.
+We can use glow sticks and sparklers to make light trails.
+We can use white light and UV light (blacklight) flashlights and other battery-powered portable lighting to briefly illuminate the scene while allowing the colors from the glow sticks and sparklers to show… OH! and, the Milky Way as a background too.
+If anyone is game, we could use fluorescent and/or glow in the dark body paints and black light.
 Finally, this would be a good place to experiment with colored powders and strobe lights.
 Who thinks this would be cool?
-Sign up for a shoot now!

 Downtown Las Vegas & The Arts District

-Also known as the Lake Delores Waterpark.
+Also known as Lake Delores Waterpark.
 This place would be an awesome place to shoot anytime, day or night, but especially around sunrise and sunset.
 It would be perfect for a swimsuit shoot.
-Let’s book a spring swimsuit shoot!

 I shot landscape and sunrise photos here in November 2017 while I was on my nearly annual staycation.
-I went back in April 2018 and shot with Avrora Ordo near Firecave just after sunrise.
-There are several other areas that could be fantastic spots for a shoot: Arch Rock, Rainbow Vista, Elephant Rock, Seven Sisters and some other spots.
-Technically the park is closed after dark, but many areas are accessible after dark making a night shoot possible.
-Like Rhyolite and the International Car Forest of the Last Church in Goldfield, NV, I’ll use glow sticks, sparklers, white light and UV light (black light) flashlights, and battery powered portable lighting to light up the model and scene.
-Book a shoot at Valley of Fire today.
+I went back in April 2018 and shot with Avrora near Firecave just after sunrise.
+There are several other areas that could be fantastic spots for a session: Rainbow Vista, Elephant Rock, Seven Sisters, and some other spots.

 Spring Mountain Ranch State Park

-This is popular spot for engagement photos, primarily at the grassy, park-like area.
+This is a popular spot for engagement photos, primarily at the grassy, park-like area.
 But there are plenty of other good places to shoot at Spring Mountain Ranch State Park.
 This would also be a day shoot as the park opens around 7:00 AM and closes around dusk.
-Book a Spring Mountain Ranch State Park shoot.

 Clark County Wetlands Park

 I always forget about Floyd Lamb Park at Tule Springs.
 It seems like it’s far away, but it’s not.
 It’s in the northwest part of Las Vegas.
 I recently shot some landscape and wildlife photos there.
-There are four small lakes and plentiful scenic views to use as backgrounds.
-Photo shoots here will have to be daytime shoots as the park closes around dusk.
-It’s a popular family park, so anything risqué is out.
-Book a shoot at Floyd Lamb Park at Tule Springs.
+There are four small lakes and plentiful scenic views and buildings to use as backgrounds.

-Nelson, Nevada is an interesting place to shoot.
+El Dorado Canyon, near Nelson, Nevada, is an interesting place to shoot.
 It’s filled with vintage items, old vehicles, abandoned building, and even two mock plane crashes.
 It’s private property, but they allow photoshoots for a very small fee.
 I’d love to do some photoshoots here; however, anything risqué is not allowed.
-Take a look at the photos below.
-Then book a shoot with me.

 Lake Mead National Recreation Area